Toggle: English / Spanish

 Amounts per serving:

 The total calories and the calories from fat are listed.
-These numbers will help consumers make decisions about fat intake.
-The list of nutrients (total fat, saturated fat, cholesterol, sodium, total
+These numbers help consumers make decisions about fat intake.
+The list of nutrients includes total fat, trans fat, saturated fat, cholesterol, sodium, total

 Vitamins and minerals: